rgregg/meshcore-tui/README.md

 ## Logging

-Runtime logs from Textual and the MeshCore SDK mirror to `logs/meshcore-tui.log`.
+Runtime logs from Textual and the MeshCore SDK mirror to `~/.meshcore-tui/logs/meshcore-tui.log` (or the custom data directory you configure).
 Use this file to capture stack traces or connection errors that might be hidden behind the UI when running with `textual run --dev`.
-The `logs/` directory is git-ignored; feel free to tail the file or share sanitized snippets in bug reports.
+The data directory is outside the repo, so feel free to tail the file or share sanitized snippets in bug reports.